iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 The repositories do not need any special configuration specifications in order to participate in federation, and so no files are required for them in this example.

-.. _9.2.2.2:

 Running the Federation Example
 ------------------------------

-The example is executed by first starting the repositories and federating them, then starting the application publisher and subscriber processes the same way as was done in the example of  Section :ref:`2.1.7`.
+The example is executed by first starting the repositories and federating them, then starting the application publisher and subscriber processes the same way as was done in the example of  Section :ref:`Running the Example`.

 Start the first repository as: